rati-ecosystem/rati-protocol/04-use-of-ai.md

-# $RATi Use of AI Policy
+# RATi Use of AI Policy

 ## Purpose

-The $RATi project embraces artificial intelligence at every level of its ecosystem.
+The RATi project embraces artificial intelligence at every level of its ecosystem.
 This policy outlines our commitment to prioritizing AI-generated content, encouraging AI-driven collaboration, and leveraging AI for continuous improvement and governance.

 ## AI-First Content Strategy

-- **AI-Powered Contributions:** The $RATi project prioritizes AI-generated content, including documentation, proposals, governance decisions, and community interactions.
+- **AI-Powered Contributions:** The RATi project prioritizes AI-generated content, including documentation, proposals, governance decisions, and community interactions.
 Any content submitted to the project is encouraged to be reviewed, refined, or generated with the assistance of AI models.
 - **Human-AI Collaboration:** While human input is valued, we advocate for a **hybrid intelligence model** where AI serves as a core contributor to discussions, ideation, and execution.
 - **AI-Generated Documentation:** All technical, governance, and ecosystem documentation should be AI-augmented to ensure efficiency, adaptability, and alignment with the project's long-term goals.